State of the South 2018: Shaping a South where all people thrive

 - acknowledge the shifting demographics of increasing racial and ethnic diversity in the region

-- imagine and enact civic engagement and economic development that addresses local needs and encourages cooperation of urban and rural areas
+- imagine and enact civic engagement and economic development that address local needs and encourage cooperation of urban and rural areas

-- actively investing for the future, building an infrastructure of opportunity that secures prosperity for generations to come
+- actively invest for the future, building an infrastructure of opportunity that secures prosperity for generations to come

 - enlist and engage Southerners to bridge the fault lines of fear and suspicion to become co-creators of an equitable future

 Acknowledging our history and co-creating a better present for a better future will require cultivating participation in civic life and decision-making from people who are now on the sidelines.
 Broader participation will require overcoming the myriad ways we divide ourselves by sharing power and position in ways formal and informal.
 With more prosperity and less vulnerability, we will be better able to face whatever lies before us, including the uncertainty of economic and political change.
 This report looks at our region’s history and our current situation and proposes a way forward.
 Historically, MDC has written State of the South reports to inform the “leaders” of the South.
 This report is directed to the people of the South to inspire reflection and action to build the region we all deserve.

 2 “As Much Truth as One Can Bear” in The New York Times Book Review (14 January 1962); republished in The Cross of Redemption: Uncollected Writings (2011), edited by Randall Kenan